datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter.md

 # The **Filter** Resource

-The `Filter` custom resource works in conjunction with the [FilterPolicy custom resource][] to define how and when $productName$ will modify or intercept incoming requests before sending to your upstream Service. `Filters` define what actions to take on a request, while `FilterPolicies` define the matching criteria for requests such as the headers, hostname, and path, and supply references to one or more `Filters` to execute on those requests.
+The `Filter` custom resource works in conjunction with the [FilterPolicy custom resource][] to define how and when $productName$ will modify or intercept incoming requests before sending them to your upstream Service. `Filters` define what actions to take on a request, while `FilterPolicies` define the matching criteria for requests, such as the headers, hostname, and path, and supply references to one or more `Filters` to execute against those requests.
 Filters are largely used to add built-in authentication and security, but
 $productName$ also supports developing custom filters to add your own processing and logic.

 This doc is an overview of all the fields on the `Filter` Custom Resource with descriptions of the purpose, type, and default values of those fields.